sbmlteam/liblx/docs/quickstart/get-started.rst

 or use the nuclear option: ``rm -rf build``

-To get the SWIG/Python bindings built, it appears we must download the Xerces distribution ???????????
+To get the SWIG/Python bindings built, it appears we must download the Xerces distribution.
 Because various Xerces files in ``src/liblx/xml`` ``#include`` files from there.
 LibXML appears to be fully present already.
 `Xerces instructions <http://www.yolinux.com/TUTORIALS/XML-Xerces-C.html>`_.